wal-g/wal-g/README.md

 WAL-G determines AWS credentials [like other AWS tools](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence).
 You can set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (optionally with `AWS_SECURITY_TOKEN`), or `~/.aws/credentials` (optionally with `AWS_PROFILE`), or you can set nothing to automatically fetch credentials from the EC2 metadata service.

 WAL-G uses [the usual PostgreSQL environment variables](https://www.postgresql.org/docs/current/static/libpq-envars.html) to configure its connection, especially including `PGHOST`, `PGPORT`, `PGUSER`, and `PGPASSWORD`/`PGPASSFILE`/`~/.pgpass`.

+`PGHOST` can connect over a UNIX socket.
+This mode is preferred for localhost connections, set `PGHOST=/var/run/postgresql` to use it.
+WAL-G will connect over TCP if `PGHOST` is an IP address.

 **Optional**